volvox747/volvox747/README.md

 ## About Me

+<li> I'm a working as a Software Engineer working at IT service based company
 <li> I'm a Final Year Computer Science and Engineering Undergrad
-<li> My programming path intially started with Python and eventually learning <b>Java</b>
+<li> My programming journey intially started with Python and eventually learning <b>Java</b>
-<li> I'm passionate in Web Development and currently learning React and actively working on <b>Weather Application</b> built using react
+<li> I'm passionate in Web Development and currently focusing on Data Structure & Algorithms.
+<li> I have interest to learn Low Level Design & High Level Design in order to build scalable systems